 It felt all kinds of wrong to be standing outside the walls of Outer Camps, backed by a handful of demons.
 Dylis did her best to squash her conscience, stroking her fingers along the tear in her shirt where there had been a gaping wound just a day ago.

-The demons had all run to the treeline on the branches far above Dylis' head, so during the long walk there it had almost felt like she was returning alone.
-Among the odd shadows the trees cast it was hard to make out the shifts that would have alerted her to the presence of strangers back home.
+The demons had all run to the treeline on the branches far above Dylis' head, which almost had made it possible for her to pretend she was returning alone.
+Among the odd shadows, the trees cast it was hard to make out the shifts that would have alerted her to the presence of strangers back home.
 The only thing that had broken her out of her almost sleepwalking was one of her "companions" occasionally darting low to check on her; or more likely to make it clear they were following her, so she wouldn't get any bright ideas about running.

 'Where is the house where they keep the blood?' the short one signed.
 Dylis had taken to thinking of her as 'Doe', because of her huge, brown eyes and her lack of weapons.